 Growing stevia is a way to produce some of your own natural sweetener.
-Plus, it’s a pretty addition to your herb garden, calorie free, and easy to grow.
+Plus, planting stevia makes a pretty addition to your herb garden, it’s calorie free, and easy to grow.

 What is stevia?

 You can often find stevia plants at a nursery, but you can also grow stevia from seed.
 You’ll need to start the seeds indoors, about 8-10 weeks before your last frost.
 If you opt to start with seeds, here are some guidelines for getting started.

 Once stevia seedlings have reached about three-to-four inches in height, plant them out in your garden after all danger of frost has passed.
 Mix a little compost into the planting hole to get it started on the right foot!

-The best time to harvest this herb is when the plant starts to enter its blooming stage.
+The best time to harvest stevia is when the plant starts to enter its blooming stage.
 When you see flower heads starting to form, it’s time.

 - A Dozen Edibles Pretty Enough to Fool Your Homeowners Association